 Each year over 400 students participate in City College’s Honors Program.
 Honors classes are stimulating, engaging, and offer a greater level of depth while emphasizing student involvement, participation and performance.

 The City College Honors Program offers three different options for participation: the Honors Core, Honors Courses, and Honors Contracts.

-The Honors Core is a two semester learning community, with a third semester option.
-The Core begins every fall semester and features a team taught English 101 course linked to Sociology 101.
-During the spring semester the entire Honors Cohort progresses to a second learning community linking English 205 with Humanities 101.
-The third semester offers an optional opportunity to enroll in Honors Humanities 102.
+The Honors Core is a two semester learning community.
+The Core begins every fall semester and features a team taught Honors English 101 course linked to Honors Sociology 101.
+During the spring semester the entire Honors Core cohort progresses to a second learning community linking Honors English 205 with Honors Humanities 101.
 The Honors Core allows for a relationship of complex ideas that can be explored over an extended period of time.
 Academic skill-building is reinforced, and a stronger sense of community is developed among all participants in the program.
 Students must maintain good academic standing in order to progress to the following semester.
-These courses are subjected to application approval; applications can be obtained at the Honors Program office, Room A-1-N phone number (619) 388-3512, and can be downloaded from the Honors Student Resources page on this website.
+These courses are subjected to application approval; applications can be obtained at the Honors Program office, Room AH-102 phone number (619) 388-3512, and can be downloaded from the Honors Student Resources page on this website.

 Honors Courses, outside of the Honors Core, are offered in several different subjects every semester.
 They are identified on the class schedule by an Honors designation.
 These courses are open to any student and do not require an application.
 They explore topics in greater depth and breadth; honors students encounter a range of historical, technical and cultural points of view that they may not experience in a non-honors section of the same course.